cosmos/cosmos/WHITEPAPER.md

 ### The Zones

-An Cosmos zone is an independent blockchain that exchanges IBC messages with the Hub.
-From the Hub's perspective, a zone is a multi-asset account that can send and receive tokens using IBC packets.
+A Cosmos zone is an independent blockchain that exchanges IBC messages with the Hub.
+From the Hub's perspective, a zone is a multi-asset dynamic-membership multi-signature account that can send and receive tokens using IBC packets.
 Like a cryptocurrency account, a zone cannot transfer more tokens than it has, but can receive tokens from others who have them.
-In certain cases, a zone may be granted special priveleges to act as a "source" of some token, where, in addition to the zone's balance in that token, it can send up to some maximum rate of additional tokens out to other accounts or zones, thereby inflating that token's supply.
-Such packets are similar to the "coin" packet, but have type "issue".
-Packets of type "issue" for a particular token may originate from only one zone - that is, there may be only one priveleged zone per token type.
-On Genesis day, a select number of priveleged zones will be created to act as pegs to other cryptocurrencies.
-The creation of new priviledged zones is left to governance.

-Note that a zone where +⅔ of the voting power are Byzantine can commit invalid state.
-Since the very purpose of the Cosmos Hub is to avoid verifying every transaction on a zone, detecting such failures must be done by independent observers of the zone, which may appeal to social media and to the market to make their detection known (for instance, selling/shorting a token that is being artificially inflated by a Byzantine source-zone, and writing a blog post about the attack).
-Additionally, if the validator set of the zone is not the same as that of the hub, and zone validators have stake bonded on the hub, an explicit alert mechanism may be used on the hub to challenge the validity of a block and to slash the deposits of offending validators.
+A zone may be designated as an "source" of one or more token types, granting it the power to inflate that token supply.

+Atoms of the Cosmos Hub may be staked by validators of a zone connected to the hub.
+While double-spend attacks on these zones would result in the slashing of atoms with Tendermint's fork-accountability, a zone where +⅔ of the voting power are Byzantine can commit invalid state.
+The Cosmos Hub does not verify or execute transactions committed on other zones, so it is the responsibility of users to send tokens to zones that they trust.
+In the future, the Cosmos Hub's governance system may pass Hub improvement proposals that account for zone failures.
+For example, outbound token transfers from some (or all) zones may be throttled to allow for the emergency circuit-breaking of zones (a temporary halt of token transfers) when an attack is detected.

 ## Inter-blockchain Communication (IBC) ########################################

 Now we look at how the hub and zones communicate with each other.
 Say that there are three blockchains, "Zone1", "Zone2", and "Hub", and we wish for "Zone1" to produce a packet destined for "Zone2" going through "Hub".
-For a packet to move from one blockchain to another, a proof must be posted on the receiving chain that the sending chain knows about a packet with the appropriate destination.
-For the receiving chain to check the proof, it must keep up with the sender's block headers.
-The mechanism is similar to that used by sidechains, requiring two interacting chains to "be aware" of one another.
+For a packet to move from one blockchain to another, a proof is posted on the receiving chain that the sending chain published a packet for the alleged destination.
+For the receiving chain to check this proof, it must be able keep up with the sender's block headers.
+This mechanism is similar to that used by sidechains, requiring two interacting chains to "be aware" of one another via a bidirectional stream of proof-of-existence datagrams (transactions).

-The IBC protocol can therefore naturally be defined using two types of
-transaction: an `IBCBlockCommitTx` transaction, which allows a blockchain to notify another of its most recent block-hash, and an `IBCPacketTx` transaction, which allows a sender blockchain to prove to a receiver blockchain that a packet destined for the receiver was was included in a recent state of the sender.
-The proof depends on the receiver having received a recent block-hash via an `IBCBlockCommitTx`.
+The IBC protocol can naturally be defined using two types of transactions: an `IBCBlockCommitTx` transaction, which allows a blockchain to prove to any observer of its most recent block-hash, and an `IBCPacketTx` transaction, which allows a blockchain to prove to any observer that the given packet was indeed published by the sender's application via a Merkle-proof to the recent block-hash.

 By splitting the IBC mechanics into two separate transactions `IBCBlockCommitTx` and `IBCPacketTx`, we allow the native fee market-mechanism of the receiving